 Want to know more about the career opportunities in this field?
 Check out the Careers in Graphic Communications section at the bottom of this page.

-Take a look at the following statistics related to the make-up of the graphic communication majors at Madison Area Technical College.
+Take a look at the following statistics related to the make-up of the graphic communication majors at New York University.

-The following table and chart show the race/ethnicity for students who recently graduated from Madison Area Technical College with a associate's in graphic communication.
+The following table and chart show the race/ethnicity for students who recently graduated from New York University with a bachelor's in graphic communication.